PublicI/us-polling-places/README.md

 This data release contains standardized data on polling locations that were used in each election cycle since 2012 for all the states covered by the dataset.

-Detailed information about current and future coverage in each state is available on the [Status page](STATUS.md).
-Further information about the source of the data and coverage is available in state specific README files.
+Detailed information about the source of the data and coverage is available in state specific README files.
 This information is also available as a machine-readable file in the `manifest.yaml` file for each state.

 ### Provenance